 Chronological blank resume format

 The chronological resume emphasizes work history, putting the work experience section at the top of the resume and beginning with the most recent job.
-Skills play a role, but that section is often secondary or off to the side.
+A chronological resume will still feature a skills section, but most candidates will focus on showcasing most of their skills in action through their work experience entries.

 Who should use this blank resume format?